-Choosing between a foam or latex mattress involves understanding the differences in comfort, composition, durability, and price.
-Here is a structured and factual comparison to guide you towards the most suitable solution for your profile.
+Choosing between a foam mattress or a latex mattress involves understanding the differences in comfort, composition, durability, and price.
+Here is a structured and factual comparison to guide you toward the solution that best suits your profile.

 Why is this comparison relevant?

 With the rapid evolution of technologies (high-density foams, 100% natural latex, hybrids), it becomes difficult to navigate.
-The right choice directly impacts the quality of sleep, back support, and muscle recovery.
+The right choice directly impacts sleep quality, back support, and muscle recovery.

 The stakes for the buyer

-An unsuitable mattress can cause back pain, night awakenings, or non-restorative sleep.
-This guide helps to identify the essential criteria for your comfort and health.
+An unsuitable mattress can cause back pain, nighttime awakenings, or non-restorative sleep.
+This guide helps identify the essential criteria for your comfort and health.

 Foam vs latex: detailed comparison